acerezoc/LUX_opendata/README.md

 # LUX_opendata
-Repository with some useful opendata information from Luxembourg country
+Repository with some useful opendata information from Luxembourg about water ways and wetlands around the country.

+Used for Internet of Cities first project.